Resources for employers in Georgia

 Why hire refugees and stateless people in Georgia?

-Georgia hosts a small population of recognized refugees and asylum-seekers from Syria, Russia, Iraq, and Iran.
-The country received large numbers of Ukrainians after the outbreak of the Russian invasion in 2022, with many crossing from Russia into Georgia, taking advantage of the fact that Georgia is one of the few international locations they can enter without a valid international passport.
+Georgia hosts a small population of recognized refugees and asylum-seekers from Syria, Russia, Iraq, Iran, Afghanistan, Yemen, etc. The country received large numbers of Ukrainians after the outbreak of the Russian invasion in 2022, with many crossing from Russia into Georgia, taking advantage of the fact that Georgia is one of the few international locations they can enter without a valid international passport.
 Throughout 2022, almost 190,000 Ukrainians entered the country, out of whom 85% have transited onwards to other locations.
-As of mid-2024, nearly 27,000 Ukrainians reside in Georgia.
+As of mid-2025, 28,718 Ukrainians reside in Georgia.

 Read the needs assessment report of refugees in Georgia